Jakob Poulsen: FC Midtjylland (first stint)

-It was announced on 17 August 2010 that Poulsen joined Danish Superliga side FC Midtjylland.
+On 17 August 2010 Poulsen joined Danish Superliga side FC Midtjylland.
 Upon joining the club, he hoped the move to FC Midtjylland would help him earn more international call–up for the national team.

 However, Poulsen suffered a serious ankle injury that saw him sidelined for two months.
 He was then featured in the club's reserve team on 17 November 2010 against AaB, playing 70 minutes, as they lost 2–1.
 Five days later on 22 November 2010, Poulsen made his debut for FC Midtjylland, coming on as an 81st-minute substitute, in a 3–2 loss against OB.
-It wasn't until on 6 March 2011 when he scored his first goal for the club, in a 2–0 win over Copenhagen.
+On 6 March 2011 he scored his first goal for the club in a 2–0 win over Copenhagen.
 Following this, Poulsen received a handful of first team football for the rest of the season.
 Poulsen helped FC Midtjylland reach the Danish Cup Final after he scored the winning penalty in the shootout against Esbjerg following a 3–3 draw on aggregate in both legs.
 Poulsen then started in the Danish Cup Final against FC Nordsjælland, as the club lost 3–2.
-It wasn't until on 25 May 2011 when he scored his second goal for FC Midtjylland, in a 2–2 draw against Randers.
+On 25 May 2011 he scored his second goal for FC Midtjylland in a 2–2 draw against Randers.
 At the end of the 2010–11 season, Poulsen went on to make twenty appearances and scoring two times in all competitions.

 In the opening game of the 2011–12 season, Poulsen scored his first goal of the season for FC Midtjylland, in a 2–1 loss against Silkeborg.
 After missing one match due to ankle injury he sustained while on international duty, Poulsen returned to the starting line–up against Nordsjælland, as the club won 2–1 on 21 August 2011.
 This was followed up by scoring his second goal of the season, in a 2–1 win against Brøndby.
 Since the start of the 2011–12 season, he continued to establish himself, playing in the midfield position.
 Poulsen later scored two more goals by the end of 2011, scoring against Odense BK and Brøndby.
 Along the way, he captained for FC Midtjylland in a number of matches.
 However, Poulsen suffered a groin injury that saw him miss two matches.
-It wasn't until on 18 March 2012 when he returned to the starting line–up as captain against Copenhagen, as the club drew 0–0.
+On 18 March 2012 he returned to the starting line–up as captain against Copenhagen, as the club drew 0–0.
 Poulsen then scored two consecutive goals in two matches between 8 April 2012 and 14 April 2012 against FC Nordsjælland and Odense BK respectively.
 His seventh goal of the season came on 7 May 2012, in a 1–1 draw against SønderjyskE.
 He later helped FC Midtjylland finish third place in the league.
 At the end of the 2011–12 season, Poulsen went on to make thirty–five appearances and scoring seven times in all competitions.